 Complete other duties as assigned by supervisor.

-Bachelor’s degree in related field plus one year experience working directly with people with developmental disabilities.
+Bachelor’s degree in human services related field plus 1 year experience working directly with people with developmental disabilities, Masters preferred.

 Valid Driver’s License with good driving record.